-Flyway Farms provides a rare glimpse of history and waterfowl heritage in a beautiful setting on Knotts Island in Currituck County.
+Flyway provides a rare glimpse of history and waterfowl heritage in a beautiful setting on Knotts Island in Currituck County.
 It is the last of the historic privately owned hunting lodges in the Currituck Sound and Back Bay region and is featured in the book Gun Clubs & Decoys of Back Bay & Currituck Sound by Archie Johnson & Bud Coppedge.
 The estate sits on 26 acres overlooking the Currituck Sound and offers breathtaking sunset views over the water.

 The rustic waterfront lodge has 4 bedrooms, 4.5 bathrooms, a modern kitchen, and a gun room.
-There is also a 3-bedroom, 1.5 bath wing with living room that once served as the caretaker’s quarters.
+There is also a 3-bedroom, 1.5 bath wing with living room that once served as the caretaker’s quarters- now refurbished into a bridal suite.
 The wood-beamed living room has solid oak paneling, 3 inch thick wooden exterior doors, original leaded glass windows, built-in bookcases, a window seat and a large brick fireplace.
 The dining room has oak paneling and a herringbone patterned brick floor, which continues into the billiard room.
 All four bedrooms upstairs all have stunning views of the Currituck Sound and each has a private bathroom en suite.
 The lodge has original artwork created by the foremost waterfowl artists of the period.
 Two desks and two copy tables came from the offices of the Two desks and two copy tables came from the offices of the New York Herald-Tribune.

 The lodge is at the end of a ¼ mile mature oak lined drive.
 The grounds include a boat basin with pier and a tennis court.
 Mature plantings of sequoias, azaleas, camellias, crepe myrtles and other flowering shrubs surround the house.
 Ornamental and fruit trees dot the property.
 The land backs up to the Mackay Island National Wildlife Refuge.
 Many species of birds visit the Flyway, including bald eagles!